Parametric Mean-Field empirical Bayes in high-dimensional linear regression: Discussion

 \item \emph{Singular or hierarchical priors.} \quad One common choice for practical empirical Bayes procedures is to use finite (Gaussian) mixtures to model the prior $\mu_\theta$.
 While our results allow such mixtures, we require standard regularity assumptions (see \cref{assmp:prior}), which rules out singular models such as overfitted mixtures.
 Indeed, it is well-known that overfitted mixtures have a slower $p^{1/4}$-rate of convergence for parameter estimation, even under the non-hierarchical setting with $p$ i.i.d. observations \citep{ho2016strong}.
 It would be interesting to explore whether our phase transition for the vEB estimator persists under such singular priors.
-On a related note, it would be interesting to view mixture priors as another layer of hierarchy and consider inference for each mixture component (for example, suppose $\beta_i \mid Z_i \sim P_{Z_i}$ and $Z_i \sim \textsf{Categorical}(\pi)$, where $P_1,\ldots,P_M$ denotes each mixture distribution, $Z_i$ denotes the mixture component, and $\pi$ is a $M$-dimensional weight vector).
-Related hierarchical modeling approaches were recently studied under the classical normal means EB problem \citep{kim2025eb} as well as oracle structured variational inference in regression \citep{sheng2025theory}, and it would be interesting to explore additional hierarchical modeling under our setup.
+On a related note, it would be interesting to view mixture priors as another layer of hierarchy and consider inference for each mixture component (for example, suppose $\beta_i \mid \Delta_i \sim P_{\Delta_i}$ and $\Delta_i \sim \textsf{Categorical}(\pi)$, where $P_1,\ldots,P_M$ denotes each mixture distribution, $\Delta_i$ denotes the mixture component, and $\pi$ is a $M$-dimensional weight vector).
+Related hierarchical modeling approaches were recently studied under the classical normal means EB problem \citep{kim2025eb} as well as oracle structured variational inference in regression \citep{sheng2025theory}.

 \item \emph{Going beyond naive MF.} \quad Finally, it would be interesting to utilize higher-order variational approximations (as opposed to the naive Mean-Field) such as the TAP free energy in statistical physics \citep{thouless1977solution,krzakala2014variational} to estimate the prior.
 It is known that the TAP free energy can capture the leading-order asymptotics of the log-partition function under a proportional scaling \citep{qiu2023tap}, but its tightness compared to NMF has not been investigated when $p = o(n)$.
 It would be interesting whether using the TAP free energy can improve prior recovery, and whether it has connections with the debiasing strategy mentioned in \cref{prop:debiasing}. \end{enumerate}